YountenTshering/AT70.18_HomeWork/HW4_Transaction_Script/TransactionScriptRR/README.md

 ># Domain Logic and Data Source

-A simple web application for revenue recognition.
-Users should be able to:
+Simple web application for revenue recognition.
+At the end Users should be able to:

-1. add contract which would insert revenue recognition,
+1. add contract which would insert revenue recognition and
 2. calculate recognized revenue as of some date

 **Two approaches:**